 - Share updates to the article – 3 days after, 1 week after, 3 weeks after

 » PM Coffee – Responding

 - Once you are in a conversation, be sure to respond where required.
-Review your notifications to review comments made.
+Review your notifications, and respond.

 - Review your Messages – respond.

 - Review comments on any published articles.